 Most of us go out of our way to make sure we have a clean, smoke free environment to live in, and those efforts are useful for our campfires, too.
-Many household items contain chemicals that are toxic when inhaled and should not be burned.
 Some types of wood burn cleaner than others, and by “seasoning” the wood, we can further reduce the smoke it creates.
 Done properly, you can build a traditional campfire that is virtually smoke-free, and this video gives you the tips you’ll need:

-If you’re willing to compromise on the snap and pop of a wood campfire, a portable propane fire pit is an excellent alternative.
-These provide all the ambiance, all the heat, and none of the effort or smoke of a traditional campfire.
-They’re also allowed in many campgrounds that don’t permit open fires, and they basically have an on/off switch so it’s easy to enjoy the fire for short periods of time.
+If you’re willing to forgo the snap and pop of a wood campfire, a portable propane fire pit is an excellent alternative.
+These provide all the ambiance, all the heat, with none of the effort or smoke of a traditional campfire.
+They’re also allowed in many campgrounds that don’t permit open fires, and they can be turned on and off easily, so you can enjoy the fire for short periods of time.

-These fire pits require a 20 lb propane tank – the same size used with outdoor grills – which can be purchased and refilled at most hardware stores.
-Here are a couple of options available on Amazon:
+These fire pits are made to work with a 20 pound propane tank – the same size used with outdoor grills.
+They can be purchased and refilled at most hardware stores.
+Or you can do a simple conversion that will allow you to connect your fire pit to the low-pressure quick connect outlet on your RV.

 This 19-inch diameter fire pit includes auto-ignition, decorative lava rocks, a cover/carry kit, and a 10-foot hose to attach to your propane tank.
 It weighs 24.5 pounds and a convenient travel bag is sold separately.